Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 Q: How long does it typically take you to complete a

-finished work, and how do you know when a piece is done?
+finished work, and how you know when a piece is done?

 A: Sometimes several hours, like 'Grim Eden' which was 6' x 4' and